bottlesdevs/programs/GUIDELINES.md

 Each installer need a manifest in YAML format to be interpreted by Bottles.

 ## Example
-These manifest can be used as examples:
+These manifests can be used as example:
 - https://github.com/bottlesdevs/programs/blob/main/Games/epicgamestore.yml
 - https://github.com/bottlesdevs/programs/blob/main/Games/steam.yml
 - https://github.com/bottlesdevs/programs/blob/main/Games/uplay.yml